moiSentineL/ThoughtLogger/README.md

 ## AutoHotkey integration

 You can use [AutoHotkey](https://www.autohotkey.com/) to open your ThoughtLogger application with just a shortcut.
 Just get the **Run ThoughtLogger.ahk** file from the files and run the script.

+By default, the shortcut is set to `Ctrl+Alt+T`.
+You can change it with yourself.
+Just go throught their [Documentation](https://www.autohotkey.com/docs/Program.htm)
 Note: AutoHotkey is needed to be installed for this.

 ---